 Getting a Good Night's Sleep

 When you have trouble falling asleep or staying asleep through the night, it can leave you feeling tired all day.
-This is a guide about getting a good night's sleep
+This is a page about getting a good night's sleep

 Counting sheep just isn't cutting it anymore!
 I know tons of people who envy their dog's deep, dreamy sleep.
 Cats may be good at napping, but when it comes to a full night's shuteye, there is no beating man's best friend.
 And because quitting your day job to become your beagle's protege in all things canine probably isn't an option, I have made a list of all you need to start slumbering like a sheepdog.